rematocorp/trello-integration-action/README.md

 # Trello integration action

-Integrate GitHub PRs with Trello cards seamlessly with the following features:
+The action scans PR description, comments and branch name for Trello cards.
+When found, it integrates GitHub with Trello seamlessly:

 -   Links a PR to a Trello card and vice versa ([works best with GitHub Power-up](https://trello.com/power-ups/55a5d916446f517774210004/github)).
 -   Moves the Trello card when a PR is opened or closed.
 -   Applies an appropriate board label to a Trello card based on the branch name categorization (e.g., feature/foo).
 -   Assigns the PR author and fellow assignees to the Trello card.
 -   And more...

-This action scans the PR description and comments for Trello card URLs.
-When found, it bridges the gap between GitHub and Trello.

 ```yaml
 name: Trello integration